MadeInAmbrosia/ArtixTUI/README.md

 <p align="center">
   <strong>THIS IS A TESTING BRANCH FOR v9.
 EXPECT BUGS.</strong><br>
-  Any bugs found and reported are welcome but it is not needed.
+  Any bugs found and reported are welcome.
 </p>

 <p align="center">